Arizona Court Records

 How to Find Arizona Criminal Court Records Online?

 Individuals who do not want to visit the court’s facility may be able to obtain Arizona criminal court records via the court’s official electronic access platform.
-For instance, the Superior court maintains an eAccess portal for records.
+For instance, the Superior Court maintains an eAccess portal for records.
 However, not all courts have electronic records.
-If records are unavailable online, interested parties will need to request the file in person or writing.
+If records are unavailable online, interested parties will need to request the file in person or by writing.

 Publicly available records may be accessible from some third-party websites.
 Functioning privately and separately from any state government institution, these websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching specific or multiple records.
 To find a record using the search engines on these sites, interested parties must provide: